Anna-Schultz/hello_world/README.md

 # hello_world
-print ("This is my first repository.") print ("This is me editing to follow the tutorial.")
+This is my first repository.

+This is me editing to follow the tutorial.